 The name 'Skeleton Coast' was given to this lonely stretch of land due to all the whale and seal bones that littered the coast when large-scale whale hunting was in its heyday and seals were hunted for oil, fur, and protein.
 The first recorded use of the name "Skeleton Coast" was by a newspaperman, Sam Davies, in 1933.
 This coast is also no stranger to human skeletons of sailors stranded in this unforgiving landscape.
 Before that, the Portuguese sailors referred to this area as 'the Gates of Hell' and, earlier still, the stone-age Bushmen called it "The Land God Made in Anger."
 The area is best known for the shipwrecks dotting the coast.
 More than a thousand ships have met their end here.

-Such a large number of ships were stranded here due to the dense fog around the coastline.
+Many ships were stranded here due to the dense fog around the coastline.
 The fog is caused by the cold, moist air traveling over the icy waters of the Benguela current that collides with the warm atmosphere of the Hadley Cell.
 On average, the region experiences 180 days of fog a year.
 Small boats could land on the beach, but the strong Atlantic surf made it impossible for them to launch again.
 An unnamed vessel stranded in 1860 was found in the 1940s.
 Alongside it were a dozen skeletons and a slate reading: "I am proceeding to a river 60 miles north, and should anyone find this and follow me, God will help him."

 For such a barren landscape, there is a surprising amount of wildlife.
 The largest land mammal of all, the famous desert-adapted elephant, survives in this harsh environment.
 These elephants have been known for going without water for three days, then drinking up to 230 liters of water when they find it.
 Elephants and baboons dig down in riverbeds to gain access to water that then enables other species to quench their thirst.
 Even the endangered black rhinoceros makes a living here.
 The most abundant mammal would be the Cape fur seal, of which approximately 250 000 are along the coastline.

 Even lions visit the coast to utilize the abundance of seals.
 Scavengers include black-backed jackals and brown hyenas that comb the beach for carrion.
 Killer whales hunt the seals in the water, and humpback whales and Heaviside's dolphins occur.
 Desert-adapted gemsbok and springbok are the main antelope species in the area.
 Birds are plentiful, with 247 species already documented.
 The largest bird of all – the ostrich – is found here, and large colonies of marine birds, such as cormorants, nest on some of the old shipwrecks.
-It is also one of the only places where the near-endemic Damara is spotted.
+It is also one of few places where the near-endemic Damara is spotted.
 Highly specialized desert reptiles and insects are plentiful.

 The Skeleton Coast is renowned for its hauntingly beautiful terrain.
 The landscape includes untouched wind-swept dunes, rocky gullies, and mountain ranges.
 A dense coastal fog's regular occurrence adds to the region's mystery and wonder.